ewerton94/ewerton94/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Ewerton and I'm Software developer.
+My name is Ewerton and I'm a Software Developer.

- - 🔥 In love with Python (Django, Pandas, Scikit-learn) and Javascript (Quasar + VueJS)
+ - 🔥 Pumped at solving problems using Python (Django, Pandas, Scikit-learn) and Javascript (Quasar + VueJS)
- - ❤️ Public Transportation
+ - ❤️ In love with help Public Transportation Management
  - 🔥 Currently learning NodeJS and ReactJS
  - 😄 Also DevOps